Mitzelldone/JavaScript30/The 30 Projects/15 - Local Storage and Event Delegation/readme.md

 - `populateList()` uses template strings and `[].map` to create `<li>` elements from each element in the array, which is later concatenated into one string which `platesList.innerHTML` is set to.
 - `addItem` uses `populatedList` to render all the current items.
 - here the `.join('')` takes the array (which is `places.map()` made) and turn into a string and then pass it to `.innerHTML`.
+- don't forget to set the default `plates` as an empty array(or object), otherwise it will break up the javascript sometimes (in this case the `plates` is an array).
+> everytime we create an item, it calls `populateList()` and rerendering the entire list again instead of just update one single line, in this case is OK on performance, but practically just update one single line by using React or other frameworks is more efficient and helpful

 ## Toggle an item